Nobody412/devonian-autoupdate/README.md

 Step 1:

-Download or clone the repository
+Download the script.py file

 Step 2:

 To make this program work, you must tell it where your Minecraft folder is located on your computer.
-In the code, you will see this line:
+In the code (you can open in notepad), you will see this line:

 `MODS_FOLDER = r"minecraft folder path here"`